 For grades K-12, there is an application fee of $175.
 Families may request a fee reduction by contacting the appropriate admissions office for details.

 While there are no scholarships at Crossroads, tuition reduction is granted based on need.
 Please see the Tuition Reduction Fund section of our website for more detailed information.
-Socio-economic diversity is one of the fundamental commitments of Crossroads, and last year more than $5 million was dedicated to this important priority.
+Socio-economic diversity is one of the fundamental commitments of Crossroads, and last year, over $8 million was dedicated to this important priority.

 While we give preference to sibling, faculty, employee, and legacy families, we do not guarantee admission.
 We would, ideally, like all members of a family to attend Crossroads, but we know that what is right for one child might not necessarily be right for another.
 We look at each child individually and thoughtfully with an eye to their particular needs, strengths and learning styles.
 Our goal is to ensure that each child feels secure and successful in our learning environment.